nickcharlton/talks/maintaining-open-source/presentation.md

 still being helpful.

-^ It's like having hundreds of stakeholders, some of whom you only hear from once, some of whom have have requests which are reasonable …but from the wrong position and you'll have to let them down gently.
+^ It's like having hundreds of stakeholders, some of whom you only hear from once, some of whom you might have reasonable requests from, but you have to let them down gently.

 ^ But mostly, it's a matter of running a project in the most ideal way you can.
 Building a constructive code review environment, deploying regularly, making